dpreid/pidcontroller/README.md

 # pidcontroller

-MotorController contains the base motor controls for driving the motor forwards and backwards at certain speeds (input 0-255).
+The DCMotorControl library contains the basic motor functions for driving the motor forwards and backwards at certain speeds (input 0-255).

 Command list: